-HISTORY OF PHOTOGRAPHY: SHUTTER SPEEDS AND LIGHT METERS
+HISTORY OF PHOTOGRAPHY TIMELINE: SHUTTER SPEEDS AND LIGHT METERS

 With film’s higher light sensitivity and quicker exposure times, using heavy blackout curtains to control exposure was no longer viable.
 To adjust to the new, fast exposure times, photographers began to focus on creating a mechanism that would control exposure time for them.
 The first shutters created varied between 1/100th of a second and 1/1000th of a second.
 Following this, photographers realized they’d need to be able to evaluate light intensity, and so the light meter became an indispensable photography tool.

 Technically the first ‘color’ photograph was taken by James Clerk Maxwell in 1861.
 He hypothesized that if he took a black & white photo through red, green and violet filters, then projected these three images on top of each other using three projectors with the same filters, that the human eye would perceive it in the original colors.

 However, for the most part, photographers, chemists and others working to advance photographic technology still hadn’t worked out how to reproduce color in the late 19th century.
 Although some artists hand-colored photographs, the effect was never quite believable.
 For this reason, traditional painted portraits were still largely more popular than photographic portraits.